kathy940411/KathrynChiang/README.md

 ## About Me & This Page

-<p>Hello, my name is <b>Kathryn Chiang</b>.
+<p>Hello, my name is Kathryn Chiang.
 I am a statistics student in University of California, Davis.
 During my freshman year in college, I was majoring in Animal Science.
 However, I found statistics interesting, so I changed my major to Applied Statistics.
 Now, I am graduating with a Bachelor of Science in Applied Statistics.
 Statistics 141B, a Statistics Data Technologies course, is one of the best course I have taken in UC Davis.
 This course refreshes my coidng skills which I can apply it directly to my current job by helping Dr. Kim, a postdoc in the Genetic Laboratory, analyzes her research on rice molecular genetics in Python.
 The purpose of this webpage is to show the work I have done in Statistics 141B course.
 Some projects and assignments links are attached down below!</p>

 ### Projects